martins-rafa/NLW-eSports/README.md

 - Run ' npm install ' in the web, mobile and server directories

-- On Web directory run ' npm run dev ' and access localhost:3000 to see the front end running
+- On Web directory run ' npm run dev ' and access the localhost link that will be prompted on your terminal to see the front end running

 - On Server directory run ' npm run dev ' to start the server